 “The work of Cabrera at shortstop was one of the other bright features of the contest.
 He robbed the Finnegans of three hits, two of them line drives which looked good for safe bingos and few short stops in the business would have been able to knock them down.” — Hartford Courant, Aug.
 16, 1910

 There’s no record of why the Cardinals cut Cabrera; perhaps they changed their mind about his potential PR value.
 He returned to the Springfield Ponies and finished out the 1913 season as their everyday second baseman.
 He played two more lackluster years there, sailing back for the Cuban League season in between, but was finished with American baseball after 1915.
 At that point, Cabrera returned to Cuba for good and was immediately installed as Almendares’ player-manager.
 On the strength of some phenomenal pitching, Cabrera managed the team to the Cuban League title, winning by two and a half games over Habana, his old nemesis.
 He played three more uneventful years before retiring.
 His final season in 1920 was for a haphazard collection of players known as América.
-It was like Jordan playing for the Wizards, as Cabrera’s old club Almendares earned yet another championship while América played only 28 games and won two.
+It was like Jordan playing for the Wizards, as Cabrera’s old club Almendares earned yet another championship while América played 28 games and won only two.

 In retirement, Cabrera essentially became a goodwill ambassador for Almendares.
 He occasionally umpired games and even made a triumphant return as the Almendares manager for the 1925-26 season.
 (He won another championship, just beating out, once again, Habana.)
 He was 44 by then, but baseball cards from the era make him appear 20 years older, with forehead wrinkles more pronounced and a face worn by time.
 The thin mustache, so familiar in his younger days, is long gone, but his smile remains bright.
 He was elected to the Cuban Baseball Hall of Fame in 1942.
-Since this was before baseball’s big-bucks era, though — and since Cuba was less prosperous than the United States in any case — simply hanging around as a revered old-timer wasn’t a plausible way to make a living.
+But since this was before baseball’s big-bucks era — and since Cuba was less prosperous than the United States in any case — simply hanging around as a revered old-timer wasn’t a plausible way to make a living.
 So when Havana’s Gran Estadio opened on Oct.
 26, 1946, to much fanfare and a record crowd of some 31,000 people, Cabrera was there as head groundskeeper.

 “A slim, reddish brown man, with a face that bears the stamp of weariness of the ages — the face of a patient member of a conquered people.” — Cincinnati Times-Star, Aug.
 22, 1911